robcarver17/pysystemtrade/docs/production.md

     - launch an IB gateway (this could be done automatically depending on your security setup)
 - FX data:
     - [Initialise the spot FX data in MongoDB from .csv files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
-    - Check that you have got spot FX data present: command line:`. /pysystemtrade/sysproduction/linux/scripts/read_fx_prices`
+    - Check that you have got spot FX data present: command line:`. /pysystemtrade/sysproduction/linux/scripts/interactive_diagnostics` option 3, option 33
     - Update the FX price data in MongoDB using interactive brokers: command line:`. /home/your_user_name/workspace3/pysystemtrade/sysproduction/linux/scripts/update_fx_prices`
 - Instrument configuration:
     - Set up futures instrument configuration using this script [instruments_csv_mongo.py](/sysinit/futures/instruments_csv_mongo.py).